zreik-blanc/SkinTracker/README.md

 - The browser must be closed before starting SkinTracker
 - Your login session will persist even after closing the browser
 - If you get connection errors, try closing the browser and restarting the program

+#### Data Files
+The program creates several files to store data:
+- `tracked_skins.json`: List of skins currently being tracked
+- `saved_skins.json`: List of saved skins for later monitoring
+- `steam_username.txt`: Your configured Steam username
+- `sniper.log`: Detailed operation logs
+- `successful_snipes.log`: Record of successful purchases

+These files are created automatically and store your preferences and history.

 #### Main Features
 - **Track Skins**: Add skins to monitor by entering their URL or listing number